-On 23rd of April 2015, Mihai Șucan passed away due to metastatic
+On 23rd of April 2015, Mihai Șucan passed away due to metastatic cancer caused by

 26 June 2010, 20:08

 Three days ago we received great news from Microsoft: the

 third platform preview release of Internet Explorer 9 includes support for the

 Canvas 2D Context API.
 Canvas comes into IE 9 together with numerous other platform improvements.

 These days I have been working on my open source project, PaintWeb.
 I

 am quite excited to see it running quite well in MSIE 9.

 Go ahead and try the PaintWeb demo page in Internet Explorer 9!

 What works?
 Almost everything.
 Known issues: